juliangut/slim-exception/README.md

 # slim-exception

-HTTP aware exceptions and whoops based exception handling for Slim Framework
+HTTP aware exceptions and exception handling for Slim Framework

+Default Slim's error handlers customization of exceptions response is cumbersome to say the least, error handlers are quite simple, doesn't really provide any useful information during development and at the same time are ugly when on production.

+This package aims to unify error handling into a simpler and more extensible OOP API, handling exceptions depending on what HTTP status code they should produce.

 ## Installation